graemeg/fpGUI/languages/README.txt

 Quick Start for translators:
 ----------------------------
 For example finnish translation:
 Search for all *.fi.po files.
 They are simple text files, with an easy format.
 Edit them with programs like kbabel or gtranslator.
-Run 'sh localize.sh' script in the tools directory to update translations.
+Run 'localize.sh' script in the tools directory to update translations.

 Send the updated xxx.fi.po file in a zip archive to graemeg@gmail.com.
-Do not send diffs for .po files!
+Do NOT send diffs for .po files!

 Now the background: